-Washington's NFL franchise is changing its nickname and logo.
 Here's a look at the various logos featuring Native American imagery the franchise used for decades, along with an example of the generic look the team has used the past two seasons.

-The Redskins officially moved away from Boston to begin their tenure in Washington.
-Before they took on the Redskins name and the Native American profile logo, they were the Boston Braves and played at Fenway Park.
+The franchise officially moved away from Boston to begin its tenure in Washington.
+Before the team took on the Native American profile logo, it was known as the Boston Braves and played at Fenway Park.

 Washington's logo had a yellow circle around the profile, similar to the current look.
 But for seven years in the 1950s, the ring went missing.